ramnathv/rChartsShiny/index.md

 ## Data

 The data was collected by the International Labor Organization.
 I used a version of the dataset put together by the excellent data visualization blog: [thewhyaxis](http://thewhyaxis.info/gap-remake/).
-I cleaned up the dataset, partially in excel and then in R to get the following (ore details on the clean up excercise in R can be found in the github repo)
+I cleaned up the dataset, partially in excel and then in R to get the following (more details on the clean up excercise in R can be found in the github repo)

 ```